 Refactor with Extract Method when common blocks of code appear in multiple places, or when an existing method would be easier to understand if divided into pieces.
 Extract Method creates a new method from a block of code, and changes the original code to invoke the new method.

-Place the caret on a block of code—multiple lines or a portion of one—and select Extract Method via the Quick Refactoring Menu (Shift+Alt+Q), or via the context menu of the text editor.
+Place the caret on a block of code—multiple lines or a portion of one—and select Extract Method via the Quick Action and Refactoring menu (Shift+Alt+Q), or via the context menu of the text editor.

 When the dialog opens, enter the name for your new method.